TREND ALERT: 2018 bridal wear looks

 We’ve seen lots of 3D appliqué in 2017 and we will continue to do so going into next year.
 Whether it’s 3D flowers or layered lace, this is a really versatile 2018 trend.
 Bridal wear artisans embroider with pearls, crystals and beading for a truly spectacular look.
 If you don’t want to add too much texture to your wedding dress, many designers are transferring this trend to wedding shoes for an on-trend alternative.

 Choose an up-do for your wedding hair girls because it’s going to be all about the neck in 2018.
 The plunging neckline will continue to be popular, but expect added extras for your décolletage such as capes and even feathers and additional lace.

 Neckpiece by Karen Willis Holmes

 For an on-trend alternative to the traditional fairytale look, layer up the tulle and hug those curves.
 This trend is all about celebrating our contours while retaining a touch of that princess glamour.
 Expect more structure and volume for a truly flattering style.

 Dress by Jesus Peiro

-We’d love to know what you think about these styles, join the conversation on Facebook.
+We’d love to know what you think about these beautiful wedding dresses, join the conversation on Facebook.

 Find bridal wear boutiques near you